Beginner's Guide to Kendo Practice

 • Repetitive drills

-Months 4-6: Participate in the regular practice where you will learn from other members in full armor.
-You will use what you learned previously and build on that with more advanced drills.
+Months 4–6: Join regular practice and learn from other members in full armor, building on what you've learned with more advanced drills.

 Etiquette